-This beautiful calendar captures the essence of animals helping humans making it the ideal gift for Christmas, someone special, or to simply display in a favourite spot on the wall.
+This is the pawfect gift for Christmas, someone special, or to simply display on the wall at home or office.

 Proceeds from the sale of the calendar will assist those who do not have the financial means to access animal-assisted mental health services and provides funding for them to get the help they need.

 No one ever thinks they may be impacted by mental health, disability or illness or become one of those who are at risk of falling through the cracks.